 All chemicals, including POPs, poison the ground.
 This can lead to the loss of some types of plant and animal life.

 Damaging Effects to the Land

-Spread of Invasive Species
+Spread of Invasive Plant Species

 Loss of Fertility

-Erosion leads to the loss of topsoil in the earth.
+- Erosion leads to the loss of topsoil in the earth.
 The World Wildlife Fund reports that half of earth's topsoil has been lost in just the last 150 years.
 This can reduce land productivity and cause pollution by clogging waterways.

-- One of the major effects is that the chemicals dumped in cleanup sites leach underground and contaminate groundwater sources.
-The U.S. Environmental Protection Agency (EPA) considers limiting this damage very important since ground water is used for drinking and agriculture purposes.
+- The US Environmental Protection Agency (EPA) emphasizes the importance in limiting and containing this damage since groundwater is used for drinking and agriculture purposes.

 - The resultant air pollution can affect human "ability to breathe, limit visibility and alter plant growth."
 Moreover, it can lead to depletion of oxygen in waterways, affecting fish life.